talicopanda/social-media-influence-analysis/README.md

 In order to analyze influence between nodes we begin by using a game-theoric approach to model a social community based on the paper [Structure of Core-Periphery Communities](https://arxiv.org/abs/2207.06964).
 The results of the paper show that, if the model is correct and the assumptions are sound, in equilibrium:

-1. a community has a core agent (influencer) that follow all periphery agents (other users) in the community.
+1. a community has a set of core agents (influencers) that follow all periphery agents (other users) in the community.
-   The core agent then servers as a "hub" for the community by collecting and aggregating content and broadcasting it to the broader community.
+   The core agents then server as a "hub" for the community by collecting and aggregating content and broadcasting it to others in the community.
+2. periphary agents all follow the core agents.
-2. periphary agents follow other periphery agents whose main interest closely matches their own interest.
+2. periphary agents also follow other periphery agents whose main interest closely matches their own interest.

 Note: to simplify the analysis, the paper assumes that there exists a single core agent.
 This assumption is also motivated by the experimental results which show that core-periphery communities tend to have a small set of core agents, typically in the order of 1-6 core agents.
 Additionally, the results obtained for a single core agent can be extended to the case of multiple core-agents.